 Readers like footnotes, to a degree.
 Most technical writing "experts" decry the use of footnotes.
 But readers considered them helpful, preferring them over text that interrupts the flow, and tended to report that footnotes gives a book a professional look.
 The "to a degree" means that once a footnote gets longer than a sentence or two, you might consider weaving the material into the body.

 Running headers and footers.
 Readers tended to use only the top-most level of heading (usually the chapter title), and even that very rarely.
 When it was used, it was used as a quick way to find a chapter when quickly flipping through pages.
 Using any lower-level heading was almost never used, and when it was used at all, only in extremely "thick" chapters.
 Along the same vein, readers looked to the outside corners of pages for information such as determining what chapter they were reading.
+If the headers changed every few pages, they became an annoyance.

 Centered page numbers were considered tacky by some readers.